A New Winter Trek In The League Of Kedarkantha, Dayara Bugyal and Chandrashila

 As a bonus, the Mukta Top trail is a virgin trail — it has hardly been trekked on and you will be one of the only trekkers on this trail.
 If you enjoy secluded, peaceful trails, then do the Mukta Top Trek.
 You will love it.

 The drive takes you through lovely forest stretches and along the banks of the Bhagirathi river which later becomes the Ganga.
 The largest town on the route is Uttarkashi.
-The base camp is also adjacent to Asi Ganga river, a tributary of Bhagirathi river.
+The base camp is near Asi Ganga river, a tributary of Bhagirathi river.

 - Trek gradient: Moderate.
 Steep ascent followed by gradual ascent through forest.